 Old furnaces can be expensive to repair as well, and it may be more economical to consider replacing it altogether.
 When you decide to replace your old furnace, the first thing to consider is the size of your new furnace.
 Having a proper-sized furnace will ensure that it heats your home adequately.
 A furnace that is too large may increase your heating bill unnecessarily, and one that is too small may not meet your heating needs.

 The professionals at Patriot Air are well acquainted with the needs of homeowners around Columbus, Ohio, and are prepared to help you make the best furnace decision that will be cost effective for years to come.
 High-efficiency furnaces not only cut down on utility expenses but decrease the overall use of fossil fuels – making them very environmentally friendly.

 You may notice that a high price of an efficient furnace is usually associated with a higher AFUE rating.
 The difference in cost may mean higher savings in the future, and you should consider the return on your investment when investigating the best furnace for your home.
 Especially in an area of the country that can see very cold winters, a more efficient furnace may be the best decision economically and environmentally.
 Take the time to calculate your energy costs with the different models of efficient furnaces rather than estimating them.
 That will narrow down your range of choices and help you make the best investment for your home.

-If you have a model picked out, ask a Columbus, OH HVAC professional about it prior to installation.
+If you have a model picked out, ask an HVAC professional about it prior to installation.
 He or she will tell you if there have been reliability issues with any models on the market or if a model is so new that it hasn’t been properly tested in the marketplace.